opensearch-project/project-website/_community_members/rithinp.md

 redirect_from: '/authors/rithinp/'
 ---

 **Rithin Pullela** is a Software Engineer at AWS working on the OpenSearch Project.
 He primarily works on OpenSearch ML Commons and Learning-to-Rank.
-He is passionate about Machine Learning, and Distributed Systems.
+He is passionate about machine learning and distributed systems.